zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/global-configuration/globalconfiguration-resource.md

 The resource supports configuring listeners for TCP and UDP load balancing.
 Listeners are required by [TransportServer resources](/nginx-ingress-controller/configuration/transportserver-resource).

-> **Feature Status**: The GlobalConfiguration resource is available as a preview feature[^1]: We might introduce some backward-incompatible changes to the resource definition.
-The feature is disabled by default.
-To enable it, set the [enable-preview-policies](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-preview-policies) command-line argument of the Ingress Controller.

 ## Prerequisites

 When [installing](/nginx-ingress-controller/installation/installation-with-manifests) the Ingress Controller, you need to reference a GlobalConfiguration resource in the [`-global-configuration`](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments#cmdoption-global-configuration) command-line argument.
 The Ingress Controller only needs one GlobalConfiguration resource.